top of page

 Hosted by WECAN and FoE U.S.

-This is a closed-door round table engagement.
-While this is a closed-door event, any Financial Institutions who are interested in joining, please contact Sophia Lovato at sophia@wecaninternational.org
+This is a closed-door round table engagement with financial institutions.
+While this is a closed-door event, any financial institutions who are interested in joining, please contact Sophia Lovato at sophia@wecaninternational.org for the location and further details.

 Session 1: Sustainable Pathways to Managing Biodiversity Risks and Impacts for Financial Institutions